Urban Light: Description

 Urban Light is composed of 202 street lamps arranged in a near grid.
 The lamps mostly came from the streets of Southern California, including Hollywood, Glendale, and Anaheim, with some from Portland, Oregon.
 There are 16 different streetlight models represented, many of which were commissioned for particular neighborhoods and streets.
 The Broadway Rose, the largest and most ornate of the models, is represented by six lamps.
-The style was found in downtown Los Angeles; a few can still be seen on Sixth Avenue between Olive and Flower Streets.
+The style was found in downtown Los Angeles; a few can still be seen on Sixth Street between Olive and Flower Streets.
 The sculpture's glass globes are of three general shapes: round, acorn, and cone.
 The 309 LED bulbs are solar powered and switch on from dusk until dawn, governed by an astronomical timer.

 Writing in the Los Angeles Times, Susan Freudenheim described the restored lamps as displaying "elaborate floral and geometric patterns" at the base, with "fluted shafts and glass globes that cap them...meticulously cleaned, painted and refurbished to create an exuberant glow."